Tosan/jalali-calendar/README.md

 ## Usage

-For start, you should add the following dependency to your pom:
+For start, you should add the following dependency to your pom. also you can find the latest-version in the Maven Central repository.

 ```
 <dependency>